 - Niche ideas tend to be most successful.

 Get a website

 Having a website doesn’t need to be expensive, time-consuming or complicated.

 But it does needs to clearly say what you are selling.

 It also needs to reflect your brand and style, and that depends on your market audience.
 All your marketing must reflect the same branding and style from the website.

 A website domain will give you an email domain.
 Decide on an email format.
-Have a look at Microsoft’s guidance to get an idea of what website-providing facilities and associated business packages are available.
+Do some browsing online to get an idea of what website-providing facilities and associated business packages are available.
 Whichever provider you choose, packages for product marketing and management of contacts can be very useful.

 A website can be a very powerful tool.
 Remember, it’s not possible to tell how big a company is on the Internet!

 Promote your business through social networking websites.
 Once you have traffic, generate advertising revenue.
 Followers can be both customers and clients.

 Use PR and editorial to get written about in the press.
 Self-publish your brand on sites like Lulu.com and Blurb.com.
 Websites like Etsy.com are great for selling handmade goods.